-Established in 1843 as the Seamen’s Mission of the Methodist Church, the Queen Victoria Seamen’s Rest (QVSR) has a long history of serving those in need, both on land and at sea.
+Established in 1843 as the Seamen’s Mission of the Methodist Church, the Queen Victoria Seafarers Rest (QVSR) has a long history of serving those in need, both on land and at sea.

-Our accommodation in Poplar is well established and provides a safe haven for up to 174 active and retired seafarers, ex-servicemen and other homeless men.
+Our accommodation in Poplar is well established and provides a safe haven for up to 175 active and retired seafarers, veterans and others in need of a home.

 Accommodation

-As part of our commitment to help those who move on from our service to maintain their independence, in 2021 we began a three year pilot project funded by the National Lottery Community Fund to provide an Aftercare Service.
-The aim is to assist residents through the transition from QVSR to their new home and help them settle into community life.
+As part of our commitment to help those who move on from our service to maintain their independence, we provide an Aftercare service with the aim of assisting residents through the transition from QVSR to their new home and help them settle into community life.
 A lot of factors can lead to an individual failing to thrive and return to life on the streets.
 We believe that continued aftercare support will help them successfully manage their new tenancy, thereby reducing cyclical homelessness.

 Seafarers